Skip to main content

 • Direct-to-disk is preferred when reliable

-• Confirm clips reflect the scene goals
+• Confirm recorded clips match the intended use of the scene

 Motion / AI

-• Lens adjusted to match the actual purpose of the scene
+• Lens adjusted to match the scene objective

 • Codec: H.264